 1. Building Age

-As a building ages, the materials and adhesives holding the ceiling can degrade.
-This degradation can lead to movement and sagging in the ceiling.
-It is a common and expected occurrence in older homes.
-Even newer homes can develop cracks and sags as they settle in the first few years.
-Regular inspections can help identify and address these issues early.
+Sagging ceiling causes can often be traced to ageing materials and weakened adhesives.
+As a building ages, these components degrade, leading to movement and eventual sagging in the ceiling.
+While this is common in older homes, even newer properties can experience cracks and sags as they settle during the first few years.
+Regular inspections are essential to identify and address these issues early before they become more serious.

 2. Roof Leaks